lvsti/Ilion/README.md

 ### Limitations

-- only `.strings` files and UI base localization are supported (that is, one XIB + many strings files)
+- only `.strings`/`.stringsdict` files and UI base localization are supported (that is, one XIB + many strings files)
 - changes are only preserved on the machine they have been made on
 - changes cannot be exported or committed back to the original resources

 ### Planned improvements

 - export changes to file
-- support for XLIFF files
 - integration with cloud-based translation services

 ### License